 Another of the oldest universities in Europe, the University of Salamanca was founded in 1134 and given the Royal Charter in 1218.
 Spain’s oldest institution, after the now defunct University of Palencia, the University of Salamanca is located to the west of Madrid.
 To add to its historic aura, it was the institution where Christopher Columbus made a case to obtain royal support for his Indies expedition in the late 15th century.
 The University of Salamanca is now ranked in the 651-700 range* of the QS World University Rankings and caters to over 30,000 students across nine campuses.

 Established in: 1160-1250

 Established between 1160 and 1250 in the French capital, the University of Paris, often known as ‘la Sorbonne’, is known to have been one of the first established universities in Europe.
 As history goes, the University of Paris was suspended from operating between 1793 and 1896, following the French Revolution.
 Today, the University of Paris is scattered throughout the city, having been divided into 13 autonomous institutions in 1970, all of which maintain the high reputation of the original university.
-Of these 13, the highest ranked are Université Pierre et Marie Curie (UPMC, 115th in the world rankings), Université Paris-Sud (209th) and Université Paris Diderot - Paris 7 (210th).
+Of these 13, the highest ranked are Université Pierre et Marie Curie (UPMC, joint 141st in the world rankings), Université Paris-Sorbonne (Paris IV.
+221st in the world) and Université Paris 1 Panthéon-Sorbonne (joint 228th).

-See more of the top Parisian universities here.
+Discover more of the top universities in Paris here.